HOUSE JOURNAL

 Absent — Cain; Garcia, J.; Morales, C.; Reynolds; Rodríguez Ramos.

-STATEMENT OF VOTE
+STATEMENTS OF VOTE

 When Record No. 136 was taken, I was shown voting yes.
 I intended to vote no.